Study of B^{0}_{s} \rightarrow \ TT(a_{2}(1320),K^{*}_{2}(1430),f_{2}(1270),f^{'}_{2}(1525)) in the perturbative QCD approach: Abstract

 \section{Abstract}

-In this work, we calculate the two-body decays $B^{0}_{s} \rightarrow \ TT $ ( T denotes tensor mesons, $a_{2}(1320)$, $K^{*}_{2}(1430)$, $f_{2}(1270) $, $f^{'}_{2}(1525)$) in the perturbative QCD approach.
-The predictions of branching rations, polarization fractions, and direct $CP$ violations are given in detail.
-We find that: (a) for the pure annihilation decay, the longitudinal polarization around $90.0\%$, and the transverse polarizations are relatively small; (b) the direct $CP$ asymmetry is proportional to the interference between the tree and penguin contributions.
-The direct $CP$ asymmetry for most decays are small in this paper; (c) here are only six kinds of diagrams for $B^{0}_{s} \rightarrow \ TT $, because the tensor mesons cannot be produced through the $ (V \pm A) $ currents or $ (S \pm P) $ density, the factorizable emission diagrams are prohibited, the nonfactorizable and annihilation contributions are important in these decay modes.
-The branching ratios of our calculation for $B^{0}_{s} \rightarrow \ TT $ are at the order of $10^{-6}$ and $10^{-7}$, which can be tested in the LHCb and Belle II experiments, hopefully; (d) mixing exists for the $f_{2}(1270)$ and $f^{'}_{2}(1525)$, just as the $\eta$ and $\eta^{'}$ mixing, the branching ratios about the mixing angle $\theta$ are given in this work.
-But it is diffferent from $f_{1}(1285)-f_{1}(1420)$, the mixing angle is very small, so the decay branching ratio only has little change.
+In the present study, the calculations of two-body decays $B^{0}_{s} \rightarrow \ TT $ [ T denotes tensor mesons, $a_{2}(1320)$, $K^{*}_{2}(1430)$, $f_{2}(1270) $, $f^{'}_{2}(1525)$] in the perturbative QCD approach are presented.
+The ensuing predictions encompass branching ratios, polarization fractions, and direct $CP$ violations, all elucidated in comprehensive detail.
+It is discerned that (1) for pure annihilation decay, the longitudinal polarization is around $90.0\%$, whereas the transverse polarizations manifest comparatively diminutive magnitudes.
+(2) The direct $CP$ asymmetry is directly proportional to the interference between the tree and penguin contributions.
+For most of the decays investigated within this discourse, the direct $CP$ asymmetry remains modest in magnitude.
+(3) There are precisely six distinct categories of Feynman diagrams for $B^{0}_{s} \rightarrow \ TT $, because the tensor mesons cannot be produced through the $ (V \pm A) $ currents or $ (S \pm P) $ density, thereby prohibiting factorizable emission diagrams.
+The nonfactorizable and annihilation contributions are ascertained to be pivotal in these decay modes.
+The calculated branching ratios of our calculation for $B^{0}_{s} \rightarrow \ TT $ are at the order of $10^{-6}$ and $10^{-7}$, which can be tested in the LHCb and Belle II experiments.
+(4) Mixing exists for the $f_{2}(1270)$ and $f^{'}_{2}(1525)$, just as the $\eta$ and $\eta^{'}$ mixing, the branching ratios about the mixing angle $\theta$ are given in this work.
+However, it is different from $f_{1}(1285)-f_{1}(1420)$, the mixing angle is notably small, thereby resulting in only marginal alterations in the decay branching ratios.